Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 The thumb throttles that are on every ATV do get annoying to hold on to and really can give your thumb a workout.
 I know it sounds silly, but if you do any serious riding the thumb gains are real!

-25. ATV Ball And Hitch
+25. Ball And Hitch

 Not for everyone, but if you use your ATV for work, then you need to put a ball on it.

-Also super awesome for hauling trailers for the job site or around the farm.
+Also, super awesome for hauling trailers for the job site or around the farm.

-26. ATV Cover
+26. Cover

-An ATV cover can help stop these little boogers and keep your ATV looking great when it’s time to ride again.
+A cover can help stop these little boogers and keep your ATV looking great when it’s time to ride again.

-If you keep your ATV outside all the time, then you for sure need a cover on it.
+If you keep your machine outside all the time, then you for sure need a cover on it.
 The Sun will destroy your plastics and seat over time.
 Not only that, but the rainwater will rust things and corrode electrical connections that are not protected.

 27. LED Lights